rsprouse/feeling-responsive/README.md

 ## Updating

-1. Build the dev site by running the [`Build CLA website with Jekyll and deploy to target repo`](https://github.com/rsprouse/feeling-responsive/actions/workflows/publish_to_repo.yaml) action.
+1. Build the dev site by running the [`DEV - Build CLA website with Jekyll and deploy to target repo`](https://github.com/rsprouse/feeling-responsive/actions/workflows/publish_to_repo.yaml) action.
 Click on 'Run workflow', then choose the appropriate 'from' branch (normally `main`) and push to `gh-pages`.
 2. Visit [the development site](https://rsprouse.github.io) for review.
-3. If all is well on the development site, build the production site by running the [`Build CLA website with Jekyll and deploy to target branch`](https://github.com/rsprouse/feeling-responsive/actions/workflows/publish.yaml) action.
+3. If all is well on the development site, build the production site by running the [`PROD - Build CLA website with Jekyll and deploy to target branch`](https://github.com/rsprouse/feeling-responsive/actions/workflows/publish.yaml) action.
 Click on 'Run workflow', then choose the appropriate 'from' branch (normally `main`) and push to `gh-pages-prod`.

 4. When the site is built, log in to the destination server. `cd` to the `/home/sites\cla_public_jekyll\feeling-responsive` directory and do: